InexperiencedMe/SimpleDreamerMakeover/README.md

 <img src="additionalMaterials/CarRacing-v3.jpg"/>
 </p>

-Plot is nicely cropped, since after that point the performance started slowly declining.
-Environment steps are roughly 1000x the gradient steps, so around 600k environments steps.
+The trace shows a moving average of 10 values.
+This plot is also nicely cropped, since after that point the performance started slowly declining from overtraining.

+Environment steps are roughly 10x the gradient steps, so 60k gradient steps is around 600k environments steps.
 I mostly show gradient steps because I could greatly increase the replay ratio to minimize the environment steps.
+I could probably slightly increase the learning rate to learn faster as well, but oh well, I have no idea what axis to show.

 ## How to use it?